DeanLeong/p4-repo/README.md

 ## Step 1.
 Make A New Repo

 Like before, you will start by creating your project repository on your **personal** GitHub.
-(Please, do not name the repo "Project 4."
+(Please do not name the repo "Project 4."
 It should be a descriptive or creative title, with the description explaining it's a student project.)

 ## Step 2.
 Pitch Your Idea

 Before you start coding away, you will meet with all your instructors for a 5 minute pitch to get your idea approved.
 You must have your idea prepared in the repository's README.md file, **including all of the following items**, to get approved.

 1. **Title:** A working title for your app.
-2. **Overview:** A brief explanation, in non-technical speak, summarizing the app.
+2. **Overview:** A brief explanation in non-technical terms, summarizing the app.
    - **Features:** A full feature list for your MVP app.
    - **Goals:** The overarching goals for your project.
    - **Challenges:** An explanation of the challenges you expect to face with this project.